Christopher Ashley

 Christopher Ashley (born July 6, 1964) is an American stage director.
-Since 2007, he has been the artistic director of the La Jolla Playhouse.
+Since 2007, he has been the artistic director of La Jolla Playhouse.

 Career

 Ashley graduated from Yale University in 1986, with a Bachelor of Art in Theatre.
 In 1987, he completed The Drama League program for directors.
-He was appointed artistic director of the La Jolla Playhouse, California, in 2007.

-Ashley directed the musical Memphis, which opened on Broadway in October 2009, receiving the Outer Critics Circle Award nomination for Outstanding Director and Tony Award nomination, Best Direction of a Musical.
-He previously directed the musical version of the cult 1980 film Xanadu (2007) on Broadway, receiving a Drama Desk Award nomination, for direction, as well as several other plays and musicals.

-He has directed many stage works Off-Broadway, including at the Manhattan Theatre Club.
-He directed Jeffrey by Paul Rudnick Off-Broadway at the WPA Theatre in 1993, for which he received the Lucille Lortel Award, Outstanding Director.
+He directed many Off-Broadway stage productions, including at Manhattan Theatre Club.
+He directed Jeffrey by Paul Rudnick Off-Broadway at the WPA Theatre in 1993, for which he received the Lucille Lortel Award for Outstanding Director.
 He also directed the film version, which was released in 1995.

 He directed the Sondheim Kennedy Center Celebration productions of Sweeney Todd and Merrily We Roll Along in 2002.

+In 2007, he was appointed artistic director of La Jolla Playhouse, California.
+He directed the musical version of the 1980 cult film Xanadu on Broadway, receiving a Drama Desk Award nomination for direction.

+Ashley directed the musical Memphis, which opened on Broadway in October 2009, receiving the Outer Critics Circle Award nomination for Outstanding Director and Tony Award nomination, Best Direction of a Musical.

-He directed the new musical Come from Away, which premiered at the La Jolla Playhouse in June 2015, and opened on Broadway in February 2017 at the Gerald Schoenfeld Theatre, receiving a Tony Award for Best Direction of a Musical.
+He directed the new musical Come from Away, which premiered at La Jolla Playhouse in June 2015, and opened on Broadway in February 2017 at the Gerald Schoenfeld Theatre, receiving a Tony Award for Best Direction of a Musical.
 He was originally set to direct a film adaptation of the musical, which was canceled on February 2, 2021, because of the COVID-19 pandemic.
 Instead, he directed a live stage film recording of the show at the Schoenfeld Theatre in front of an invited audience including survivors and first responders from the 9/11 attacks, which was released on Apple TV+ on September 10, 2021, to coincide with the 20th anniversary of the attacks.

-He directed the new musical stage version of Freaky Friday, which premiered at the Signature Theatre, Arlington, Virginia in October 2016.
+He directed the musical version of Freaky Friday, which premiered at the Signature Theatre, Arlington, Virginia in October 2016.

 The 2021 film musical Diana, directed by Ashley, was released on Netflix on October 1, 2021.

+In September 2024, Ashley was hired by the Roundabout Theatre Company as its artistic director.
+He will begin his tenure in July 2026.